Smear campaign: Definition

-Smear tactics differ from normal discourse or debate in that they do not bear upon the issues or arguments in question.
-A smear is a simple attempt to malign a group or an individual with the aim of undermining their credibility.

-Smears often consist of ad hominem attacks in the form of unverifiable rumors and distortions, half-truths, or even outright lies; smear campaigns are often propagated by gossip magazines.
-Even when the facts behind a smear campaign are demonstrated to lack proper foundation, the tactic is often effective because the target's reputation is tarnished before the truth is known.

 Smear campaigns can also be used as a campaign tactic associated with tabloid journalism, which is a type of journalism that presents little well-researched news and instead uses eye-catching headlines, scandal-mongering and sensationalism.
 For example, during Gary Hart's 1988 presidential campaign (see below), the New York Post reported on its front page big, black block letters: "GARY: I'M NO WOMANIZER."

-Smears are also effective in diverting attention away from the matter in question and onto a specific individual or group.
-The target of the smear typically must focus on correcting the false information rather than on the original issue.

 Deflection has been described as a wrap-up smear: "You make up something.
 Then you have the press write about it.
 And then you say, everybody is writing about this charge".